lanl/friendlyNets/docs/source/usage.rst

 Computing Friendliness Scores and Assessing Predictive Power
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To compute friendliness scores for each sample on a node(s) of interest
+To compute friendliness scores for each sample on a node(s) of interest use :py:func:`score_net.network_friendliness`

 .. code-block:: python